ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

      - Yes

-Over the next couple of months, we will continue to test, benchmark, bug-fix, and further polish these new APIs as well as rollout more and more algorithms that can be run in either stack.
+Over the next couple of months, the Ray Team will continue to test, benchmark, bug-fix, and further polish these new APIs as well as rollout more and more algorithms that you can run in either stack.
 The goal is to reach a state where the new stack can completely replace the old one.

 Keep in mind that due to its alpha nature, when using the new stack, you might run into issues and encounter instabilities.
-Also, rest assured that you will be able to continue using your custom classes and setups on the old API stack for the foreseeable future (beyond Ray 3.0).
+Also, rest assured that you are able to continue using your custom classes and setups on the old API stack for the foreseeable future (beyond Ray 3.0).